DavidBruchmann/automated-typo3-update/Readme.rst

 - Convert old legacy class definitions in extensions to namespace ones.

+- Convert usage of previously converted class definitions.
+On first run the definition will be converted, on second the usage.
+This is due to the fact, that PHPCS might find the definition after the usage, so please run twice.

+  *NOTE* The configured file will be updated after each run, for each converted class, trait and interface definition.

 - Add missing vendor to plugin and module registrations and configurations.
   You might want to set this to non fixable and warning if you already provide the vendor inside a single Variable, together with your extension key, as this is not recognized.
 So the following